The Magic of Quiet Moments: How Glamping and Retreat Business Owners Can Find Clarity, Creativity, and Stress-Free Success

 Sit in the garden with a cup of tea and no agenda at all.

-Top Tips for Balancing Business Ownership with Stillness
+6-Step Checklist: Balancing Glamping Business Success with Stillness

-Here are a few practical ways to bring more white space into your days… and more magic:
+Here are my six practical steps for bringing more white space into your days… and more magic into your business:

 • Dog walking